openvswitch/ovs/SECURITY.md

 ------------------------

 All vulnerabilities are bugs, but not every bug is a vulnerability.
+Vulnerabilities compromise one or more of:

+    * Confidentiality (personal or corporate confidential data).
+    * Integrity (trustworthiness and correctness).
+    * Availability (uptime and service).

 Here are some examples of vulnerabilities to which one would expect to apply this process:

-    * A crafted packet that causes a kernel or userspace crash.
+    * A crafted packet that causes a kernel or userspace crash (Availability).

-    * A flow translation bug that misforwards traffic in a way likely to hop over security boundaries.
+    * A flow translation bug that misforwards traffic in a way likely to hop over security boundaries (Integrity).

-    * An OpenFlow protocol bug that allows a controller to read arbitrary files from the file system.
+    * An OpenFlow protocol bug that allows a controller to read arbitrary files from the file system (Confidentiality).

-    * Misuse of the OpenSSL library that allows bypassing certificate checks.
+    * Misuse of the OpenSSL library that allows bypassing certificate checks (Integrity).

-    * A bug (memory corruption, overflow, ...) that allows one to modify the behaviour of OVS through external configuration interfaces such as OVSDB.
+    * A bug (memory corruption, overflow, ...) that allows one to modify the behaviour of OVS through external configuration interfaces such as OVSDB (Integrity).

-    * Privileged information is exposed to unprivileged users.
+    * Privileged information is exposed to unprivileged users (Confidentiality).

 If in doubt, please do use the vulnerability management process.
 At worst, the response will be to report the bug through the usual